Brien Taylor: Early life and MLB draft

 Taylor was born in Beaufort, North Carolina, on December 26, 1971, to parents Willie Ray, who worked as a mason, and Bettie, who was a crab picker at the local seafood facility.
 He was the second of four children, and was named after the lead character in the movie Brian's Song.
 Taylor attended East Carteret High School in Beaufort and played on the school baseball team.
 In high school, Taylor had a win–loss record of 29-6 and an earned run average (ERA) of 1.25.
 He also struck out 213 hitters in 88 innings pitched while walking 28.
 His fastball often hit 98 and 99 mph.
-The New York Yankees selected Taylor with the first overall selection in the 1991 Major League Baseball Draft, and he signed Scott Boras as an advisor, who said of him in 2006, "Brien Taylor, still to this day, is the best high school pitcher I've seen in my life."
+The New York Yankees selected Taylor with the first overall selection in the 1991 Major League Baseball draft, and he signed Scott Boras as an advisor, who said of him in 2006, "Brien Taylor, still to this day, is the best high school pitcher I've seen in my life."

 The Yankees offered Taylor $300,000 to sign a minor league contract, the typical amount given to the first overall draft choice at that time.
 However, Boras advised the Taylor family that the previous year's top-rated high school pitcher, Todd Van Poppel, was given more than $1.2 million to sign with the Oakland Athletics, and turned down a scholarship to the University of Texas in the process.
-The Taylors held out for a three-year $1.2 million contract, even though they had less leverage because Brien's poor grades in high school prevented him from getting a major college scholarship offer.
-They threatened the Yankees that Taylor would not sign and instead attend Louisburg College, a local junior college, to convince the Yankees to agree to their terms.
+The Taylors held out for a three-year $1.2 million contract, even though they had less leverage because Brien's poor grades in high school prevented him from receiving a major college scholarship offer.
+The family informed the Yankees that Taylor would not sign and instead attend Louisburg College, a local junior college, to convince the Yankees to agree to their terms.
 The Yankees were without the official services of owner George Steinbrenner, who was serving a suspension at the time, but through the media, Steinbrenner said that if the Yankees let Taylor get away, "they should be shot."
 Taylor signed for $1.55 million on August 26, the day before his classes were set to begin.
 Further delay would have meant the deal could not be signed until after the school year ended, which coincided with the following year's draft.